-What to do When You Have Water Intrusion
+What To Do When You Have Water Intrusion

 A flooded home is a devastating event for any homeowner.
 It has the ability to ruin many of your possessions in addition to your property itself.
-Due to the fact that water damage can quickly become permanent if not addressed as soon as possible, if you do suffer flood damage to your home, it’s important that you call the professionals at SERVPRO of South Tampa to help restore the home.
+Due to the fact that water damage can quickly become permanent if not addressed as soon as possible, if you do suffer flood damage to your home, it is important that you call the professionals at SERVPRO of South Tampa to help restore the home.
 However, there are some things that you can do before they arrive.
 Here are some things you can do immediately after a flood to start the restoration process.

 Call Your Insurance Agent

-Regardless of how bad a flood has hit your home; it’s likely done some significant damage to some of your possessions and to the structure of your home.
+Regardless of how bad a flood has hit your home; it has likely done some significant damage to some of your possessions and to the structure of your home.
 Soon after you recognize the damage, you should call your insurance agent.
 Most water damage in the home is covered by homeowner’s insurance policies but you’ll want to contact them to make sure as there could be exclusions.

 Check Before Entering Home